l2beat/l2beat/packages/frontend/src/pages/faq/faq.md

 There are two primary (and somewhat independent) mechanisms that L2 chains can use.

-First, the L2 state can be verified by L1 through either **Validity Proofs** or **Fraud Proofs**.
-This mechanism is most important as it ensures that L2 validators cannot cheat and include invalid transactions in a L2 block, e.g. mint coins out of thin air or steal your coins.
+First, the L2 state can be verified by L1 through either <span style='color: var(--text-warning)'>**ValidityProofs**</span> or <span style='color: var(--text-warning)'>**Fraud Proofs**.</span> This mechanism is most important as it ensures that L2 validators cannot cheat and include invalid transactions in a L2 block, e.g. mint coins out of thin air or steal your coins.

-The second use of L1 is as a **Data Availability** layer for L2 transactions so that, if there is a dispute, users could independently re-create the L2 state and ensure continued system operation or trustlessly exit to L1.
+The second use of L1 is as a <span style='color: var(--text-warning)'>**Data Availability**</span> layer for L2 transactions so that, if there is a dispute, users could independently re-create the L2 state and ensure continued system operation or trustlessly exit to L1.

 ## Can you explain how L1 can help with L2 state validation?

 An L2 chain can periodically "commit" its state to L1 by submitting the hash of its current state root.
 A state root is just a number, e.g: `0x77905a71f4b32221...`.
 We need a mechanism to ensure that this number corresponds to the actual L2 state.

-One way to do so is by providing a zero-knowledge cryptographic **Validity Proof** (zkProof) that will be verified by the L1 smart contract.
+One way to do so is by providing a zero-knowledge cryptographic <span style='color: var(--text-warning)'>**ValidityProofs**</span> (zkProof) that will be verified by the L1 smart contract.
 If the verification passes, users can be sure that the state root is a result of executing valid transaction set.

-The other mechanism is to allow any honest L2 chain observer to raise an alarm if they think that the supplied state root is incorrect and provide a **Fraud Proof**.
+The other mechanism is to allow any honest L2 chain observer to raise an alarm if they think that the supplied state root is incorrect and provide a <span style='color: var(--text-warning)'>**Fraud Proofs**.</span>.
 Such a proof allows the L1 contract to trustlessly verify that the state root was incorrect.
 In such case it will be automatically removed and the chain will roll back.

 ## What if L2 validators submit a fraudulent state commit to L1?